Helias17/maze/README.md

 # maze

+Command to run application:
+npm start

-Write an algorithm for finding a way out of the maze.
+The algorithm for finding a way out of the maze.
 The maze is a 2-dimensional array in which:

 `0` - start position
 `+` - way